For cheaper property and more space, find your own plot of heaven near Barcelona in the mountains or the Mediterranean coast.

-- Shopping: The city features a shopping centre with plenty of small shops and boutiques.
+- Shopping: The city features a shopping center with plenty of small shops and boutiques.

-- Neighbourhood: With its mix of old and new, it has the feel of the city on a smaller scale.
+- Neighborhood: With its mix of old and new, it has the feel of the city on a smaller scale.

 Where to live near Barcelona: Great for peace and quiet

 Part of the Barcelona metro system yet a completely different world, Badalona is an independent town and retains its historical city center and unique atmosphere.

 A charming seaside town, it has beautiful beaches, towering palm trees, and lovely residential streets.
 Strong public transport makes commuting to Barcelona simple.

 Badalona at a glance

 - Location: Directly northeast of Barcelona, on the coast.